CYLaiMDPhD/ETL_Practice_Using_Movies/README.md

-# Extract, Transform, Load using Movie data from Kaggle and Wikipedia
+# Extract, Transform, Load using Movie Data from Kaggle and Wikipedia

 *Note: This repository was generated to fulfill assignments (Module 8 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-Content and code were based on module instructions and grading rubric*
+Content and code were based on module instructions and grading rubric.*

 #### Purpose: